Find Trade Colleges

 In addition to its great value ranking, Union County College is in the top 10% of all schools on our Best Allied Health Services Undergraduate Certificate Trade Schools in the Middle Atlantic Region list.

-Allegany College of Maryland excels when it comes to quality.
-It’s ranked in the top 20% of all schools on our Best Allied Health Services Undergraduate Certificate Trade Schools in the Middle Atlantic Region list.
+Allegany College of Maryland also claimed a spot on our Best Allied Health Services Undergraduate Certificate Trade Schools in the Middle Atlantic Region list.
+It’s in the top 20% of all schools in this category.

 Out-of-state tuition fees for undergraduate students at Frederick Community College are $9,844 per year.